 The guidance on accounting for uncertainties in income taxes prescribes a more likely than not threshold for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Guidance was also provided on derecognition of income tax assets and liabilities, classification of current and deferred income tax assets and liabilities, accounting for interest and penalties associated with tax positions, accounting for income taxes in interim periods, and income tax disclosures.
-Significant judgment is required in evaluating the Group's uncertain tax positions and determining its provision for income taxes.
-The Group recognizes interests and penalties, if any, under accrued expenses and other current liabilities on its consolidated balance sheets and under other expenses in its statements of comprehensive loss.
-The Group did not recognize any significant interest and penalties associated with uncertain tax positions for the years ended December 31, 2020, 2021 and 2022.
-As of December 31, 2021 and 2022, the Group did not have any significant unrecognized uncertain tax positions.
+Significant judgment is required in evaluating the Company's uncertain tax positions and determining its provision for income taxes.
+The Company recognizes interests and penalties, if any, under accrued expenses and other current liabilities on its consolidated balance sheets and under other expenses in its statements of comprehensive loss.
+The Company did not recognize any significant interest and penalties associated with uncertain tax positions for the years ended December 31, 2022 and 2023, the Company did not have any significant unrecognized uncertain tax positions.

-(af) Share-based compensation
+(ad) Share-based compensation

-The Company grants stock-based awards, including share options, restricted share units and warrants of the Company, to eligible employees, officers, directors, and non-employee consultants.
+iClick Cayman grants stock-based awards, including share options, restricted share units and warrants of iClick Cayman, to eligible employees, officers, directors, and non-employee consultants.
 The Company accounts for share-based awards granted to employees in accordance with ASC 718, "Compensation - Stock Compensation" and share-based awards granted to non-employees in accordance with ASC subtopic, 505-50 ("ASC 505-50"), "Equity-Based Payments to Non-Employees".
 ASC 505.
-On January 1, 2019, the Group adopted ASU 2018-07, Compensation-Stock Compensation (Topic 718): Improvement to Nonemployee Share-based Payment Accounting to amend the accounting for share-based payment awards issued to non-employees.
+On January 1, 2019, the Company adopted ASU 2018-07, Compensation-Stock Compensation (Topic 718): Improvement to Nonemployee Share-based Payment Accounting to amend the accounting for share-based payment awards issued to non-employees.
 Under ASU 2018-07, the accounting for awards to non-employees are similar to the model for employee awards.